 Like a giant game of snakes and ladders, there are suspended ladders to climb, rope and log bridges to cross, as well as zip-wires, trapezes and other aerial equipment to swing across.
 Protective equipment is provided, such as harnesses and lanyards, safety ropes with pulleys, gloves and helmets where necessary.

 The larger adventure parks sometime have added attractions such as airbags, bungee jumps and climbing walls.
 And some of the park destinations have summer skiing close by as well.
 So if you are thinking of heading to the mountains this summer – either with or without kids – why not have a go?
 The alpine adventures are adrenalin-charging, dizzy-making, muscle-toning, calorie-burning, a test for your balance, and above all loads of fun.

 Most of these are open until the end of September or October, so there’s still time to go this year.
-We have picked just a few of the interesting ones available, but every Alpine resort has something to offer.
+We have picked just a few of those available, but every Alpine resort has something to offer.

 The Alpine Coaster: Imst, Tirol, Austria

 Imst is a small ski village 45 minutes down the road from Solden in the Austrian Tirol, and this is where to try the world’s longest Alpine Coaster: a fast and furious affair reached via a double chair-lift from Hoch-Imst.

 The ride begins at the Untermarkter Alm at 1500m and once on track the journey takes 12 minutes – with 3.5km of curves, jumps and waves.
 The top speed reached is 40kph but the sleds are equipped with easy-to-use brakes.
 Children from three years old can ride the coaster accompanied by an adult, while those aged eight and over can ride alone.